 (d) the regulations prescribe circumstances in which an animal, agricultural product, animal feed, fertiliser or other substance or thing is contaminated, and those circumstances occur in relation to the animal, agricultural product, animal feed, fertiliser or other substance or thing.

-8. Meaning of “owner” in relation to land
+8. Meaning of owner in relation to land

 (1) For the purposes of this Act, other than Part 6 Division 1, a person is an owner of land if the person is —